 \subsection{Applications to arborescent knots and some braid closures.}

-Section \ref{sec: applications} is dedicated to some applications of Theorem \ref{thm: main theorem}.
-Given a finite planar tree $T$ whose vertices are labelled with $\Z$-valued weights, it is possible to construct a link in $S^3$ by plumbing twisted Hopf bands according to the pattern given by the tree.
-Links arising in this way are called \emph{arborescent links}.
-These contain many well-known families of links, such as two-bridge links, pretzel links and Montesinos links.
+\Cref{sec: applications} is devoted to some applications of \Cref{thm: main theorem} to arborescent knots and braid closures.
+Given a finite tree $T$ embedded in the plane, whose vertices are endowed with an integer weight and the choice of an angular sector, one can construct a link in $S^3$ by plumbing twisted Hopf bands according to the pattern given by the tree.
+Links arising in this way are called \emph{arborescent links}, they were defined by Conway \cite{Conway70}\footnote{Conway called them algebraic links, but the term algebraic link usually refers to link of plane curves singularities.}, and include many well-known families of links, such as two-bridge links, pretzel links, and Montesinos links.

-When we focus on arborescent knots, it is known by \cite{Wu} that non-torus arborescent knots have no reducible surgeries.
-Moreover, it follows by the results of \cite{LM, BM, LMZ} that the only arborescent knots with non-trivial $L$-space surgeries are, up to mirroring, the pretzel knots $P(-2, 3, q)$ and the torus knots $T(2, q)$, with $q\geq 1$ odd.
-Therefore, the $L$-space conjecture predicts that non-trivial surgeries on any of the remaining arborescent knots all contain coorientable taut foliations.
+It was proven in \cite{Wu} that non-torus arborescent knots have no reducible surgeries, and in \cite{LM, BM, LMZ} that the only arborescent knots admitting non-trivial $L$-space surgeries are, up to mirroring, the pretzel knots $P(-2, 3, q)$ and the torus knots $T(2, q)$, with odd $q\geq 1$.
+Therefore, the $L$-space conjecture predicts that all non-trivial surgeries on other arborescent knots admit coorientable taut foliations.

-It is possible to use Theorem \ref{thm: main theorem} to prove that this is the case for many arborescent knots. \begin{namedtheorem}[\ref{thm: arborescent}] Let $K$ be an arborescent knot associated to a tree $T$ whose vertices have weights with absolute value greater than one, and such that at least one vertex has weight with absolute value greater than two.
-Then $K$ is persistently foliar. \end{namedtheorem}
+\Cref{thm: main theorem} can be applied to show that this prediction holds for many arborescent knots. \begin{namedtheorem}[\ref{thm: arborescent}] Let $K$ be an arborescent knot associated to a weighted planar tree $T$ with more than one vertex.
+If all vertex weights have absolute value greater than one, and at least one weight has absolute value greater than two, then $K$ is persistently foliar. \end{namedtheorem}

-We conclude the paper by describing some applications to knots in terms of their descriptions as closures of braids, see Theorem \ref{thm: braids}.
-From this we deduce the following easy-to-state result for $3$-braid closures.
-We denote by $B_n$ the braid group on $n$ strands and by $\sigma_1, \dots, \sigma_{n-1}$ the Artin generators.
+We conclude the paper by describing some applications to knots via their presentations as braid closures.
+Let $B_n$ denote the braid group on $n$ strands, with Artin generators $\sigma_1, \dots, \sigma_{n-1}$.